yurichan28/torrench/README.md

-# Torrench - Torrent search made simple
+# Torrench - Search torrents from terminal
 Torrench is a simple command-line tool that fetches torrents and displays results **within terminal window**.
 It does this by scrapping _thepiratebay (proxy) sites_.
 Once torrent results are fetched, torrench can further fetch torrent details as well.
 Details include torrent Description, comments, as well as download (magnetic) link.
 (Basically everything required to choose a torrent).

 _Torrench initially began as a python learning project for me.
 I am sure there are ways to implement code I wrote in a better/efficient way.
 If you find any, please **update me**._